Process and methods

 If evidence statements are presented, one or more evidence statements are prepared for each review question or subsidiary question.
 (Subsidiary questions may cover a type of intervention, specific population groups, a setting or an outcome.)

-Each evidence statement should stand alone as an accessible, clear summary of key information used to support the recommendations (see section 9.1).
+Each evidence statement should stand alone as an accessible, clear summary of key information used to support the recommendations (see the section on interpreting the evidence to make recommendations in the chapter on writing the guideline).
 The guideline should ensure that the relationship between the recommendations and the supporting evidence statements is clear.

 Evidence statements should identify the sources of evidence and their quality in brief descriptive terms and not just by symbols.
 Each statement should also include summary information about the: